Lady Finella

 Lady Finella (c.
 950-995) was a noblewoman and Scottish assassin who killed King Kenneth II (some sources say King Kenneth III) out of revenge.

 Her story is based on chronicles from the 14th century.

 She was the daughter of Cuncar, Mormaer of Angus, who was thought to be a descendant of Pictish royalty.
-Lady Finella is a well-known name that is rarely spelled the same way, and is also referred to as Fenella, Finuela, Finnguala, Fimberhele, Strath Finella, Strathfinella Hill, or Sibill, depending on the source.
+Lady Finella is a well-known name that is rarely spelled the same way, and is also referred to as Fenella, Finuela, Finnguala, Fembal, Fimberhele, Strath Finella, Strathfinella Hill, or Sibill, depending on the source.
 Most of her story is known through John of Fordun's chronicles written in the late 14th century, probably based on local, medieval folklore or 'feud-sagas'.
 He documented that Lady Finella's son was killed, most likely in battle, by Cinaed at Dunsinnan, a.k.a.
 Cinaed mac Máel Couim (Kenneth II MacMalcolm, king of Alba (971-995).
 Lady Finella was possibly enlisted by traditional factions opposed to the king's attempted feudal rule of primogeniture, the right of estates going to the first-born son.

 King Kenneth II assassinated by Lady Finella 995.

-Fettercairn, where Lady Finella assassinated King Kenneth II.